You’ve probably heard the saying, “everything in moderation.”

 Here is a list of a few of my favorite underappreciated dark, leafy greens you might also want to try:

-- Collard Greens
+- Collard greens

-- Swiss Chard
+- Swiss chard

-- Beet Greens
+- Beet greens

 5 Dark, Leafy Greens to Try

 These are very young greens that have just sprouted.
 Researchers from the Department of Nutrition and Food Science at the University of Maryland performed an in-depth analysis of the nutritional quality of microgreens.

 Consider reaching for some organic microgreens to throw in your salads, inside your wraps, or as a decorative nutritional boost on top of your favorite bowl of soup.

 Plus, just one large leaf of raw Swiss chard is a great source of vitamins A, C, and K, as well as a multitude of other micronutrients, vitamins, and minerals.

 It’s also one of my favorite greens to incorporate when I’m looking for a bolder flavor in my salads and it is a great green to sauté or lightly steam with some herbs, spices, and a splash of lemon juice as a side dish.

 These greens are potentially one of the easiest to overlook so keep them on your radar.
-In my opinion, they taste similar to kale!
-They are great in salads, blended in smoothies, or lightly sautéed!
+In my opinion, they taste similar to kale.
+They’re great in salads, blended in smoothies, or lightly sautéed.